Written by Catherine Saxelby

 And Archie is the God of Walking.

 A US program called "People and Pets Exercising Together" (PPET) has shown that when both the owner and dog walked together and ate a lower kilojoule or calorie intake, they both lost weight.
-More than 66 per cent of the owner's physical activity time was spent with their pet so this makes prfect sense.
+More than 66 per cent of the owner's physical activity time was spent with their pet so this makes perfect sense.
 Compared to non-pet owners, the owners lost 4.7 per cent of their total body weight while the pets themselves lost 15 per cent over a 12-month study.

 Kushner RF, Blatner DJ, Jewell DE, Rudloff K. The PPET Study: People and pets exercising together.
 Obesity 2006;14:1762-1770.